Self-Compassion Break: A 3-Minute Practice for When You're Hard on Yourself

 What This Is

 The self-compassion break is a simple three-step practice for moments when your inner critic is loudest โ after a mistake, during imposter syndrome, when you're comparing yourself to others, or when you just can't stop beating yourself up.
-It was developed by Dr. Kristin Neff, one of the world's leading researchers on self-compassion.
+It was developed by Dr. Kristin Neff, one of the leading researchers on self-compassion.
 The three steps are: mindfulness (acknowledging that this is a moment of suffering, without exaggerating or minimizing it), common humanity (remembering that suffering and imperfection are universal human experiences, not evidence that something is wrong with you), and self-kindness (treating yourself with the same warmth you'd offer a good friend).
 Most people are dramatically kinder to friends than to themselves.
 If a friend made a mistake, you wouldn't call them a worthless failure โ you'd acknowledge their pain and encourage them.
 Self-compassion asks you to offer that same response to yourself.
-Research shows this isn't soft or self-indulgent; it actually builds resilience, improves motivation, and reduces anxiety and depression more effectively than self-criticism ever could.
+Research links self-compassion with resilience, steadier motivation, and lower distress, but the immediate goal is simpler: replace self-attack with a more workable response.

 Origin: Developed by Dr. Kristin Neff, a pioneering researcher in self-compassion psychology at the University of Texas at Austin.